Jian-wei-peng/Jian-wei-peng.github.io/_pages/about.md

 # 📖 Educations

-- *2025.09 - 2029.6 (expected)*, Ph.D. in Control Science and Engineering, Southern University of Science and Technology (Shenzhen, China).
+- *2025.08 - 2029.6 (expected)*, Ph.D. in Control Science and Engineering, Southern University of Science and Technology (Shenzhen, China).
 - *2020.09 - 2023.06*, M.Eng. in Control Engineering, University of Chinese Academy of Sciences (Beijing, China)
   - *2021.08 - 2023.06*, Fujian Institute of Research on the Structure of Matter, CAS (Quanzhou, China)
 - *2016.09 - 2020.06*, B.Eng. in Automation, Huaqiao University (Xiamen, China)

 # 💻 Work Experience
-- *2025.03 - Present*,  Research and Teaching Assistant, Southern University of Science and Technology
+- *2025.03 - 2025.08*,  Research and Teaching Assistant, Southern University of Science and Technology
 - *2023.07 - 2025.03*, Research Assistant, Quanzhou Institute of Equipment Manufacturing, CAS
 - *2019.10 - 2020.08*, Intern, Quanzhou Institute of Equipment Manufacturing, CAS